w3c/EasierRDF/README.md

 # EasierRDF

-_This repository is for work on making RDF easier to use.
+_This repository is for work on making RDF easier to use, with the goal of making it easy enough for *average* developers (middle 33% of ability).
 By "RDF" we mean the whole RDF ecosystem -- including SPARQL, OWL, tools, standards, educational materials, etc. -- everything that a developer touches when using RDF.
-Approach:_
+Our plan is to:_
  - _Focus and coordinate community efforts._
  - _Collect and review ideas for discussion at the [W3C Graph Data Workshop](https://www.w3.org/Data/events/data-ws-2019/cfp.html) in March 2019, and prepare the path for launching new standards work at W3C._
  - _Launch additional W3C Community Groups to tackle specific areas of need.
 For example, see the [n3-dev Community Group](https://www.w3.org/community/n3-dev/), which seeks to standardize N3 rules._
+For more background, see the [email thread](https://lists.w3.org/Archives/Public/semantic-web/2018Nov/0036.html) that led to this effort.

 ## Introduction

 The value of RDF has been well proven, in many applications, over the 20+ years since it was first created.
-At the same time, a painful reality has emerged: RDF is too hard for
-*average* developers.
-By "average developers" I mean those in the middle 33 percent of ability.
-And by "RDF", I mean the whole RDF ecosystem -- including SPARQL, OWL, tools, standards, etc. -- everything that a developer touches when using RDF.

-Businesses have used relational databases for many years, but it is costly to adapt database schema and applications in response to evolving application needs.
-We've seen the emergence of NoSQL databases, e.g. CouchDB for keyed access to JSON.
-There is a need for fine grained links between data, and this is driving rapid growth of interest in graph data.

-Unfortunately, there is a lack of interoperability across existing graph data solutions, motivating interest in open standards for an interchange framework.
-RDF is an appealing vendor neutral framework for graph data and well positioned to take on the role of an interchange framework as well as being a flexible data/metadata framework in its own right.

-It is now timely to build upon two decades of experience with RDF to examine how we can make RDF easier to use, especially as businesses are under pressure to find effective agile solutions for managing information across large numbers of heterogeneous data silos distributed throughout the enterprise.
-What has worked well?
-What features have caused friction?
-How can we best address the needs of different communities?
+However, difficulty of use has caused RDF to be categorized as a niche technology.
+This is unfortunate because it limits uptake and prevents RDF from being a viable choice for many use cases that would otherwise be an excellent fit.
+We've also seen the emergence of NoSQL databases, and a growing interest in graph databases.
+It is now timely to build upon two decades of experience with RDF to examine how we can make RDF easier to use.
+What aspects or gaps have caused difficulty?
+How can we make RDF -- or a successor -- easy enough for *average* developers?

 ## Guiding principles

-1. The goal is to make RDF -- or some RDF-based successor -- easy enough for *average* developers (middle 33% of ability), who are new to RDF, to be consistently successful.
+1. The goal is to make RDF -- or some RDF-based successor -- easy enough for *average* developers (middle 33%), who are new to RDF, to be consistently successful.

 2. Solutions may involve anything in the RDF ecosystem: standards, tools, guidance, etc.  All options are on the table.